Highfire1/sfu-prerequisites-parsing/README.md

 - probably best to generate 100 courses at a time in advance, and then you can go through them without waiting for the llm to generate tokens
 - especially because there are 2653 courses right now and that will actually take many many hours
 - either that or find a faster llm provider

-Need to be able to reprompt the llm to make a specific change